Nat-Gas Prices Slump as Favorable U.S. Weather Curbs Nat-Gas Demand

-Nat-gas prices on Friday dropped to a 1-week low and closed sharply lower as warmer weather is expected in much of the eastern U.S. while weather in the western U.S. is cooler, cutting nat-gas demand for heating and air conditioning.
-U.S. temperatures, which will reduce heating demand for nat-gas.
+Nat-gas prices on Friday declined for the eighth consecutive session, the longest losing streak in four years, and posted a 2-1/2 week low.
+Negative carryover from Thursday weighed on nat-gas prices after weekly EIA nat-gas inventories rose +97 bcf, much higher than expectations of +83 bcf.
+Nat-gas prices are also weighed down by warmer weather that is expected in much of the eastern U.S., while weather in the western U.S. is cooler, cutting nat-gas demand for heating and air conditioning.
 Maxar Technologies said the remnants of the West Pacific Typhoon Bolaven will keep temperatures cooler along the West Coast over the next two weeks and warmer in the eastern two-thirds of the U.S.

-Nat-gas prices have carryover support from Friday's rally in European nat-gas price to an 8-month high on concerns about global supplies after Chevron shut down a nat-gas production field in Israel because of safety concerns after Hamas militants attacked Israel last weekend.
+Nat-gas prices have carryover support from last Friday's rally in European nat-gas price to an 8-month high on concerns about global supplies after Chevron shut down a nat-gas production field in Israel because of safety concerns tied to the Israel-Hamas conflict.
 As a result of the drop in fuel flows, Egypt said it is re-examining plans to export LNG to Europe.

-An increase in U.S. electricity output is bullish for nat-gas demand from utility providers.
-The Edison Electric Institute reported Thursday that total U.S. electricity output in the week ended October 7 rose +9.0% y/y to 75,962 GWh (gigawatt hours), although cumulative U.S. electricity output in the 52-week period ending October 7 fell -0.5% y/y to 4,093,875 GWh.
+A decline in U.S. electricity output is bearish for nat-gas demand from utility providers.
+The Edison Electric Institute reported Wednesday that total U.S. electricity output in the week ended October 14 fell -1.8% y/y to 68,978 GWh (gigawatt hours), and cumulative U.S. electricity output in the 52-week period ending October 14 fell -0.5% y/y to 4,092,610 GWh.

-Thursday's weekly EIA report of +84 bcf for the week ended October 6 was neutral for nat-gas prices since it was right on expectations of +94 bcf and the 5-year average for this time of year at +103 bcf.
-As of October 6, nat-gas inventories were up +9.2% y/y and were +4.8% above their 5-year seasonal average, signaling ample nat-gas supplies.
+Thursday's weekly EIA report of +97 bcf for the week ended October 13 was bearish for nat-gas prices since it was above expectations of +83 bcf and above the 5-year average for this time of year at +85 bcf.
+As of October 13, nat-gas inventories were up +8.5% y/y and were +5.1% above their 5-year seasonal average, signaling ample nat-gas supplies.

-Baker Hughes reported Friday that the number of active U.S. nat-gas drilling rigs in the week ended October 13 fell by -1 to 117 rigs, modestly above the 19-month low of 113 rigs from September 8.
+Baker Hughes reported Friday that the number of active U.S. nat-gas drilling rigs in the week ended October 20 rose by +1 to 118 rigs, modestly above the 19-month low of 113 rigs from September 8.
 Active rigs rose to a 4-year high of 166 rigs in September 2022.
 Active rigs have roughly doubled from the record low of 68 rigs posted in July 2020 (data since 1987).

 More Energy News from Barchart